SachithaBS/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 ## Task 4: Validate the Kubernetes configuration

-After the config-agent has installed the flux instance, resources held in the git repository should begin to flow to the cluster.
+After the config agent has installed the flux instance, resources held in the git repository should begin to flow to the cluster.

    > ```Info```: Flux is the operator that makes GitOps happen in your cluster.
 It ensures that the cluster config matches the one in git and automates your deployments.